leewang0/RedisSessionProvider/README.md

 To install via NuGet, please go to the NuGet [RedisSessionProvider package](https://www.nuget.org/packages/RedisSessionProvider) page

-## Humongous Disclaimer, Please Read
+## Why a non-locking session is important

 In case you don't know, the default ASP.NET Session State behavior has a [major flaw](http://goo.gl/YEOVJV).
-Perhaps it made sense in the early 2000's when AJAX was a nascent tool, but **locking requests based on Session ID** does not sound like a very good idea to me.
+Perhaps it made sense in the early 2000's when AJAX was rare, but **locking requests based on Session ID** does not sound like a very good idea to me.

 I.E. If you have multiple requests with the same session Id at the same time, the first will run and the others will check in 0.5 second intervals until the first request is complete, then the next one will go, and so on.
-This is great for maintaining correctness of the Session, but (probably) horrible for app responsiveness when there's a lot of client to server requests happening at once (most things nowadays).
+This is great for maintaining correctness of the Session, but horrible for app responsiveness when there's a lot of client to server requests happening at once.

-RedisSessionProvider does NO LOCKING WHATSOEVER on the Session.
+RedisSessionProvider never locks the Session.
 In fact it goes to great lengths to ensure that you can have as broken a Session as you want.
 Starting in Version 1.1, however, RedisSessionProvider includes behavior to mitigate the impact of this breaking change from the default .NET Session implementation.
-Specifically, in V1.0 RedisSessionProvider returned a distinct Dictionary&lt;string, object&gt; instance for each request thread.
+Specifically, in V1.0 RedisSessionProvider returned a distinct `Dictionary<string, object>` instance for each request thread.
 This would be fine if each request only operated on separate Session keys, since only the changed objects would be written back to Redis.
 However, if two simultaneous requests changed the same key, the second one to finish would be what was ultimately persisted in Redis.
-To counter this behavior for reference types, we added a middle layer in V1.1 that returns the same ConcurrentDictionary&lt;string, object&gt; to all requests that ask for the same Session.
+To counter this behavior for reference types, we added a middle layer in V1.1 that returns the same `ConcurrentDictionary<string, object>` instance to all requests that ask for the same Session.
 The end result is that multiple requests that do the following:

     static object locker = new object();